sanskrit/raw_etexts_english/blogs/manasataramgini/2017-10-05_a-note-on-tales-of-fratricide-warfare-cannibalism-and-incest.md

 +++
-title = "A note on tales of fratricide, warfare, cannibalism andxa0incest"
+title = "A note on tales of fratricide, warfare, cannibalism and incest"

 +++
 The Osman conqueror of Constantinople, Mehmet-II, bothered by the civil